alexEzhkin/GiphySearcherApp/README.md

 ```

 Wait for it to finish before proceeding.
 Find the project directory in the Finder.
 This should be the folder that has the Xcode project in it.
 Type cd into the terminal, followed by a space.
 Drag and drop the project directory into the terminal window.
-It should now say something like this:
+Now, it should say something like this:
 ```
 cd /Users/someone/Downloads/WonderfulProject
 ```

-After this type pod init into the terminal
+After this, type pod init into the terminal
 ```
 pod init
 ```